What is a pardon?

 - it restores your ability to volunteer in certain settings, and

 - it affirms the positive changes you have made in your life.

 There are other remedies under Ohio law to limit the consequences created by a past criminal conviction.
-Specifically, Ohio statutes provide for some criminal records to be sealed and also for grants of a Certificate of Qualification for Employment (CQE).
-The eligibility provisions and legal process for these remedies is entirely distinct from the pardon process (and securing a pardon does not automatically seal your criminal record).
+Specifically, Ohio statutes provide for some criminal records to be sealed and for grants of a Certificate of Qualification for Employment (CQE).
+The eligibility provisions and legal process for these remedies is entirely distinct from the pardon process.
 Whether or not you choose to seek a pardon, you should explore whether you are eligible to have your record sealed or if you are eligible to receive a CQE.